RichardXiao13/Raytracer/README.md

 # Current Known Bugs

-Can't use more than 6 threads for some reason on redchair.
-Perhaps due to a race condition in threadTaskFisheye or raytrace?
+Can't use more than 6 threads for some reason on redchair - FIXED: Due to a race condition in threadTaskFisheye; Was modifiying Scene's forward vector, which is shared.
+Solution: Make a copy of forward.

 Global Illumination is not showing correct colors.
 Maybe improper sampling?